Fri eves 6pm-2am 2026 – Mar 20 or Apr 17 or May 22 or Jun 19 or Jul 17 or Aug 14 or Sep 11

 • Group dinner and late evening snacks/drinks.

-• Use of laptops for post processing instruction if required.
+• Use of laptops for post processing instruction

 Any questions please email Gary